-On April 22, 1996, the Norwegian company Opera Software released browser Opera 2.0.
-The browser publically announced by Jon von Tetzschner and the user interface was only in Norwegian.
+On April 22, 1996, the Norwegian company Opera Software released the browser Opera 2.0.
+The browser was publicly announced by Jon von Tetzschner and the user interface was only in Norwegian.
 Opera 2.0 included new features such as NNTP client and SMTP client.

 On April 10, 1995, it was demonstrated publicly at WWW 1995 conference new MultiTorg Opera 1.0 web browser that used MDI (Multiple Document Interface) technology.
 The use of MDI enabled users to simultaneously open several windows of webpages within the browser.
 As of version 2.0, the browser’s name was shortened to Opera.

 - April 22, 1996

 - Windows 95

 - 2 MB of disk space available (4 MB recommended)